-Reduce Level: lower the mean incoming L. monocytogenes concentration on all RTE products from a mean of the $\log{10}$ of -9.228 to a mean of the $\log{10}$ of -9.529.
+Reduce Level: lower the mean incoming L. monocytogenes concentration on all RTE products from a mean of the $log{10}$ of -9.2 to a mean of the $log{10}$ of -9.5.
 This leads to an average prevalence for a 2,270 g chub of 2.35% vs. 2.97% in the baseline (Section 6.5.2).

 Reducing the incoming L. monocytogenes concentration significantly reduced the predicted risk.
-Incoming L. monocytogenes represents one of the major routes that the bacteria can come in contact with FCS and cross contaminate in this model.
-Even in situations where L. monocytogenes from the environment are regularly introduced in the deli department, the level of bacteria in incoming RTE product does have an impact on the final relative risk of listeriosis from the consumption of RTE products from the deli department.
+Incoming L. monocytogenes represents one of the major routes through which the bacteria can come in contact with FCS and cross contaminate in this model.
+Even in situations in which L. monocytogenes from the environment are regularly introduced into the deli department, the level of bacteria in incoming RTE product does have an impact on the final relative risk of listeriosis from the consumption of RTE products from the deli department.

-7.3.7 What would be the impact of "preslicing" all RTE products vs. "slicing to order"?
+7.3.7 What would be the impact of "pre-slicing" all RTE products vs. "slicing to order"?

-Following the hypothesis that less cross contamination occurs in the morning prior to other cross contamination events.
+Following the hypothesis that less cross contamination occurs in the morning prior to other cross contamination events:

-Figure 54: Relative risk comparison for preslicing
+Figure 54: Relative risk comparison for pre-slicing

-Preslice: preslice all chubs of RTE product in the morning after cleaning.
-For each RTE product, a quantity of food equals to the median of the daily sales is presliced every morning.
-When a consumer orders a RTE product, the food worker serves the presliced RTE product, until the presliced quantity is all sold.
+Pre-slice: pre-slice all chubs of RTE product in the morning after cleaning.
+For each RTE product, a quantity of food equal to the median of the daily sales is pre-sliced every morning.
+When a consumer orders a RTE product, the food worker serves the pre-sliced RTE product, until all the pre-sliced quantity is sold.
 If needed, additional RTE product is sliced to order.
-At the end of the day, the remaining presliced RTE product is discarded from consumption.
+At the end of the day, the remaining pre-sliced RTE product is discarded.

-Preslicing generally increased the predicted risk, often substantially and especially if a contaminated growth supporting chub was present.
-Based on a deeper study of the model outputs (analysis per serving on a short run, rather than overall statistics - results not shown), it was determined that this is due to a relatively important contamination of the slicer during the preslicing process following one single contaminated chub.
+Pre-slicing generally increased the predicted risk, often substantially and especially if a contaminated growth-supporting chub was present.
+Based on a deeper study of the model outputs (analysis per serving on a short run, rather than overall statistics - results not shown), it was determined that this is due to a relatively important contamination of the slicer during the pre-slicing process, following one single contaminated chub.
 A high number of RTE product servings are then cross contaminated, leading to a higher predicted risk.
-A retail deli with an incoming contaminated non-growth chub was the only baseline situation where preslicing lead to a significantly lower predicted risk.
-In this situation, preslicing leads to a distribution of the bacteria to the same category of (non-growth) RTE products rather than to various (growth and non-growth) RTE product if sliced throughout the day.
-This limits the contamination of the RTE product that supports growth that leads the predicted risk.
+A retail deli with an incoming contaminated non-growth chub was the only baseline situation in which pre-slicing led to a significantly lower predicted risk.
+In this situation, pre-slicing leads to a distribution of the bacteria to the same category of (non-growth) RTE products, rather than to various (growth and non-growth) RTE product if sliced throughout the day.
+This limits the contamination of the RTE product that supports the growth, and thus the predicted risk.